Thursday, June 30, 2016

 - A skull is crushed by a Jeep.

-- Pool cue is used to impale a zombie.
+- A pool cue is used to impale a zombie.

 - Someone's throat is slashed.

-Dead 7 has a few solid moments of gore.
+Dead 7 has a few solid moments of carnage and gore.
 Sadly, this is the only element that works in the film.
 The movie is clearly a grab at getting the nostalgic feeling of seeing your favourite nineties and naughties boyband members all in the one movie together.
-This is your typical, low-budget Syfy production, nothing more.
-This isn't even so bad it's good like Sharknado.
-Skip this movie and watch Dawn Of The Dead instead.
+This is your typical, low-budget, Syfy production, nothing more.
+The movie isn't even so bad it's good like Sharknado.
+Skip this film and watch Dawn Of The Dead instead.
 Actually, watch the terrible Day Of The Dead remake as it's more entertaining than this dreck.